Persistent Animal Identification Leveraging Non-Visual Markers: Experiments

 \subsection{Dataset}

 \paragraph{Source:} We apply and evaluate our method on a mouse dataset, \cite{CBD_026}, provided by \gls{mrc}.
 All the mice in the study are one-year old males of the C57BL/6Ntac strain.
-The mice are housed in groups of three, referred to as a cage --- we have access to 15 distinct cages --- and continuously recorded for a period of 3 to 4 days at a time, with a 12-hour lights-on, 12-hour lights-off cycle.
+The mice are housed as groups of three in a cage, and are continuously recorded for a period of 3 to 4 days at a time, with a 12-hour lights-on, 12-hour lights-off cycle.
+We have access to 15 distinct cages.
 The recordings are split into 30-minute periods, which form our unit of processing (segments).
 Since we are interested in their crepuscular rhythms, we selected the five segments straddling either side of the lights-on/off transitions at 07:00 and 19:00 every day.
 This gives us about 30 segments per cage.

-The data consists of single-channel \gls{ir} side-view video (Fig.\ \ref{FIG_DATASET_EXAMPLE}) and \gls{rfid} position pickup in a coarse $3\times6$ antenna grid below the cage (Fig.\ \ref{FIG_HCA_RIG} (b)), captured using one of four \gls{hca} rigs \acta: a prototypical setup is shown in Fig.\ \ref{FIG_HCA_RIG} (a)).
-Video is recorded at 25 \gls{fps}, while the antenna baseplate is scanned at a rate of about 2Hz and upsampled to the frame rate.
+The data --- \gls{ir} side-view video and \gls{rfid} position pickup --- is captured using one of four \gls{hca} rigs from \acta: a prototypical setup is shown in Fig.\ \ref{FIG_HCA_RIG} (a).
+Video is recorded at 25 \gls{fps}, while the antenna baseplate ($3\times 6$ cells, see Fig.\ \ref{FIG_HCA_RIG} (b)) is scanned at a rate of about 2Hz and upsampled to the frame rate.
 The latter, however, is noisy due to mouse huddling and climbing.
 The video also suffers from non-uniform lighting, occasional glare/blurring and clutter, particularly due to a movable tunnel and bedding.
 Most crucially, however, being single strain (and consequently of the same colour), and with no external markings, the mice are visually indistinguishable.

 \paragraph{Pre-processing:} A calibration routine was used to map all detections into the same frame of reference using a similarity transform.
 In order to maintain axis-aligned \glspl{bb}, we transform the four corners of the \gls{bb} but then define the transformed \gls{bb} to be the one which intersects the midpoints of each transformed edge (we can do this because the rotation component is very minimal, $<2^\circ$).
 A minimal number of segments which exhibited anomalous readings (\eg spurious/missing \gls{rfid} traces) that could not be resolved were discarded altogether (see \supp \sect A.1).